-In 2001 I was visiting a sick relative in Gainesville, Florida.
-During my visit my husband and I decided to see The Fast and the Furious movie.
+In 2001 I was visiting relatives in Gainesville, Florida.
+During my visit, my husband and I decided to see The Fast and the Furious movie.
 I was in my 20s and had never seen a movie with so much action involving cars.
-Now my husband goes out to San Diego quite often with work; therefore, I made it a point to knock some of The Fast and the Furious movie locations from my bucket list.

 The Toretto Home

 The first of The Fast and the Furious movie locations I had the chance to see in Los Angeles was the Toretto home.
 The house is in Echo Park.